-We were running out of beach, fast, if there was a proposal coming he would have to make it quick.
-We stepped off the beach onto the concrete pathway as my heart dropped to my toes and bounced back up into my chest.
+We were running out of beach, fast.
+If a proposal was coming, he would have to make it quick.
+We stepped off the sand onto the concrete pathway, and my heart dropped to my toes and bounced back up into my chest.
 Apparently, tonight wasn’t the night!
-He handed back my shoes with a huge smile on his face before we made our way back to the hotel, hand in hand.
+He handed back my shoes with a massive smile before we returned to the hotel, hand in hand.
 Damn – my gut feeling had been way off.

-Not that it mattered, I was very happy just walking beside him.
+Not that it mattered; I was thrilled just walking beside him.
 As we got to the front of The Berkely, Bren started patting his pockets.

 “I’ve got the key,” I said, rummaging through my bag to find it.